Weblayers in scenarios

 Configure your weblayer

 In the Settings tab, define your weblayer's audience, display rules, and performance settings.
-Unlike weblayers in campaigns, these only target users who reach this scenario node and can't expand beyond your scenario's original audience:
+Weblayers in scenarios only target users who reach the weblayer node — they can't expand beyond your scenario's original audience.

 Entry criteria

-Define who can see your weblayer using 2 filtering options:
+Entry criteria controls who can see your weblayer.
+You have two filtering options:

-• Consent category: Show weblayers only to customers who've given specific types of consent.
+• Consent category: Show the weblayer only to customers who've given specific types of consent.
 Choose from your existing consent categories or create custom ones based on your privacy requirements.

-• Customer filter: Narrow your audience further by adding conditions based on customer behavior, profile information, or funnel progress.
-For example, target customers who abandoned their cart in the last 24 hours, or VIP members in a specific location.
+• Customer filter: Narrow your audience by adding conditions based on customer behavior, profile data, or funnel progress—for example, customers who abandoned their cart in the last 24 hours or VIP members in a specific location.
 Click + Add filter condition to build these rules.

 Weblayer Settings tab showing the Entry criteria section with a Consent category dropdown and a Customer filter section with an Add filter condition button.